behind the scenes with the marques'almeida girl gang

 i-D’s assistant music editor Francesca Dunn joined the squad and walked for one of London’s most exciting labels.

 For someone who spends as much time as I do tripping over, walking into stationary objects, and generally contorting my body into awkward positions at the mere sight of a camera, the concept of runway modeling has always terrified me.
 And yet this London Fashion Week, I walked for Marques'Almedia, one of the capital's most hyped shows.

 What made the whole experience not just bearable but warm and fuzzy was the fact that the couple behind Marques'Almeida, Marta and Paulo, are two of the nicest people I've ever met.
 The kind of people who invite you over for prosecco and cakes, the kind of people who are always smiling, who stop for a casual chat and a hug half an hour before showtime because they actually care.

-Last spring, Marta and Paulo asked photographers Ronan Mckenzie, Alice Neale and Masha Mel to shoot friends wearing their new collection for what would become their AW15 campaign.
-Released by email and on request only, the result was a series of playful photographs of girls - including myself and i-D's ex-assistant editor Felicity Kinsella - hanging out and having fun.
-The apparent mantra of by friends, for friends stuck and a few weeks ago I received an email from the designers and their BFF/right-hand woman, Rita.
+Last spring, Marta and Paulo asked photographers Ronan Mckenzie, Alice Neale, and Masha Mel to shoot friends wearing their new collection for what would become their FW15 campaign.
+Released by email and on request only, the result was a series of playful photographs of girls -- including myself and i-D's former assistant editor Felicity Kinsella -- hanging out and having fun.
+The apparent mantra of "by friends, for friends" stuck and a few weeks ago, I received an email from the designers and their BFF/right-hand woman, Rita.
 "We've been thinking about our shows a lot and how we can make them more meaningful," they opened.
 "After you've done a few shows and it's always the same structure and set of procedures that you don't quite know why you follow, you start questioning!
 We've always been so obsessed with the fact that girls are what define M'A, and the fact that we're more interested in girls than clothes says quite a lot :)"

 Text Francesca Dunn